Ksgz/evase-nextjs/content/pages/index.md

     grid_items:
       - title: Overview
         content: >-
-         This directs you to our FAQ Page
+         This directs you to our Frequently Asked Questions Page
         actions:
           - label: Learn More
             url: /overview